 Why not visit off season in Hayle?
 From the end of October you can walk your dog along the glorious three miles of sand that make up the St Ives Bay, from Hayle harbour to the glorious Godrevy lighthouse.

-During the season the closest beach is not open to dogs, but local dog friendly beaches still within walking distance include Peter's Point, Upton Towans, Mexico, Riviere, and Porthkidney beaches.
+During the season the closest beach to Harvey in Hayle is not open to dogs, but local dog friendly beaches are still within walking distance which include Peter's Point, Upton Towans, Mexico, Riviere, and Porthkidney beaches.

 For a comprehensive list of all Cornish beaches accessible to dogs, please visit The Cornish Coast.